Ganesh Himal Trek - 14 Days

 Do I need to buy travel insurance for this trek?

-Yes.
-We recommend that you purchase insurance in your country before coming on this trek.
+Yes, we recommend that you purchase insurance in your country before coming on this trek.
 Nepal Social Treks only covers the insurance for our staff.
 Please make sure that your insurance covers you for high altitude trekking.

 Could I get altitude sickness on this trek?